-CURRENT IPD CONTRACTS
+6. CURRENT IPD CONTRACTS

-A companion article available on the Hanson Bridgett website compares key features in the currently available form contract documents.
-In addition, the article discusses two manuscript agreements that have been widely used or have served as the basis for custom agreements-the IPD Agreement prepared by Hanson Bridgett LLP and the Integrated Form of Agreement used by Sutter Health and initially created by the construction group of McDonough Holland and Allen (now a part of Hanson Bridgett LLP).
+A companion paper compares key features in the currently available form contract documents.
+In addition the paper discusses two manuscript agreements that have been widely used or have served as the basis for custom agreements-the IPD Agreement prepared by Hanson Bridgett LLP and the Integrated Form of Agreement used by Sutter Health and initially created by the construction group of McDonough Holland and Allen (now a part of Hanson Bridgett LLP).